 We hope the implementation of our new program will keep the animals in our care happier & healthier while they wait for their new homes.

-We are excited to announce the launch of Phase One of our new Enrichment Program on Tuesday, July 16th 2019!
-Phase One will include the implementation of food enrichment for dogs and rabbits, toy enrichment for dogs, cats, and rabbits, and olfactory enrichment for dogs and cats.
-Over the next five weeks we will be collecting materials and fine tuning our protocols for these types of enrichment.
+We are excited to announce the successful launch of Phase I of our new Enrichment Program!
+Phase I began on July 16th and included the implementation of food enrichment for dogs and rabbits, toy enrichment for dogs, cats, and rabbits, and olfactory enrichment for dogs and cats.
+See the photos below!

 We will be following up with several more phases as we gradually integrate all our enrichment ideas into our daily routine at the shelter.
 We hope to have our entire enrichment program implemented before the end of the year.